Quinou-kun/GeoQuizzAPI/README.md

 Display the list of all available series : http://localhost:8080/geoquizzapi/api/series (GET)

-Display the information on a given series, with 10 photos at most in a random order : http://localhost:8080/geoquizzapi/api/series/uidSerie (GET)
+Display the information on a given series : http://localhost:8080/geoquizzapi/api/series/uidSerie?size=[size] (GET), where __[size]__ is the number of photos to be fetched.
+If size <= 0, then it defaults to 10.
+Photos are given in a random order

 __(ADMIN)__ Create a new serie : http://localhost:8080/geoquizzapi/api/series (POST)